VibhorShukla-BHRT/Yukti/README.md

 - No real machine code or binary backend is implemented.
 - The output is designed for a custom virtual architecture, not physical execution.

-The goal is to demonstrate compiler design principles, pattern recognition, and custom instruction integration — not low-level compilation.
+The goal is to demonstrate compiler design principles, pattern recognition, and custom instruction integration.

 ---